 Luke 3

 Summary.
-This chapter introduces John as the messenger of the Lord and his work and interaction with people and the Lord Jesus.
+This chapter introduces John as the messenger of the Lord, his work, and his interactions with people and the Lord Jesus.
 The chapter also presents the lineage of Joseph, the earthly caretaker of the beloved Son of God.
 Luke 3:1-6.
 John, the son of Zachariah, is introduced as the messenger of the Lord, preaching the baptism of repentance unto remission of sins, and is linked to the words of Isaiah, the prophet.
-Luke 3:7-14, 18-20.
+Luke 3:7-14, Luke 3:18-20.
 John baptizes multitudes of people and teaches them the way to be, preparing the way of the Lord.
-But Herod imprisons him.
+However, Herod imprisons him.
 Luke 3:15-17.
-As the messenger of the Lord, John points people to the Lord Jesus as the one who baptizes with the Holy Spirit and fire.
+As the messenger of the Lord, John points people to the Lord Jesus as the One who baptizes with the Holy Spirit and fire.
 Luke 3:21-22.
 The Lord Jesus is baptized in water by John, the Holy Spirit descends upon the Lord Jesus, and the Father’s Voice from heaven identifies Him as His beloved Son.
 Luke 3:23-38.
-We are given the genealogy of Joseph, the caretaker of the Lord Jesus, from Heli, the true father of Joseph, to David through Nathan, to Abraham, and to Adam to show that the Lord keeps His promises to David and Abraham and that Joseph cannot be the birth father of the Lord Jesus, he is just His earthly caretaker.
+We are given the genealogy of Joseph, the caretaker of the Lord Jesus, from Heli, the true father of Joseph, to David through Nathan, to Abraham, and to Adam, to show that the Lord keeps His promises to David and Abraham and that Joseph cannot be the birth father of the Lord Jesus; Joseph is just the Lord Jesus’ earthly caretaker.

 [1] Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias tetrarch of Abilene,

-At the beginning of this chapter, the Lord gives details about the leaders of the people at that time.
-None of them had a heart for the Lord God Almighty.
-But in all the evil they did, the Lord’s blessing overshadowed them all.
+Comments Luke 3:1 At the beginning of this chapter, the Lord gives details about the leaders of people at that time; none of them had a heart for the Lord God Almighty.
+But in all evil they will do, the Lord’s blessing will overshadow them all.

-“Now in the fifteenth year …” In this place, the year is mentioned to specify the time that the Lord’s work began with His messenger.
+“Now in the fifteenth year …” In this place, the year is mentioned to specify the time that the Lord’s work begins with His messenger.

 [2] in the high priesthood of Annas and Caiaphas, the word of God came to John the son of Zacharias in the wilderness.

 “In the high priesthood of Annas and Caiaphas.”
-People appointed high priests to serve the Lord but forgot to consider whether the Lord also approved them.
+People appointed high priests to serve the Lord, but they forgot to consider whether the Lord approved of them as well.
 Both of these priests were approved by humans but not by God.

 Q: Why did the Lord bring these two and present them both here as high priests?
-A: When both names had been put down, we should have noticed it was not the name that the Lord had chosen to be His high priest at that time.
-We can notice this by the work that they have done.
-Their main purpose was to interrupt the Lord’s work, and later on, what they did became clear.
+A: When both names have been put down, we should notice that neither of them was the name the Lord had chosen to be His high priest at that time.
+We can see this in the work they have done; their main purpose was to interrupt the Lord’s work, and later this becomes clear.

 “The word of God came to John the son of Zacharias in the wilderness.”
-This verse connects to previous verses, and now we see why John lived alone in the wilderness.
-John’s mind was clear, and he could hear the voice of the Lord, and he was the messenger of the Lord.
+This verse connects to the previous verses, and now we see why John has lived alone in the wilderness.
+John’s mind is clear to hear the voice of the Lord, and he is the messenger of the Lord.

 [3] And he went into all the surrounding region of the Jordan, proclaiming a baptism of repentance unto remission of sins;

 “Repentance unto remission of sins.”
-We can plainly see what John preached to people.
-He told them to come and receive forgiveness for their sins from the Lord.
-John, as a messenger, started the work by preparing the way for people to come to the Lord and pointing to them where they should go to receive forgiveness for their sins.
-Later, he spoke to people more clearly, saying that the Lord Jesus is the person he refers to.
+We can clearly see what John has told people: they are to come to receive forgiveness of sins from the Lord.
+John, as a messenger of the Lord, has begun the work by preparing the way for people to come to the Lord and pointing them to where they should go to receive forgiveness of sins.
+Later on, he tells people more clearly that the Lord Jesus is the Man he is referring to.

 [4] as it is written in the book of the words of Isaiah the prophet,